Topic: Property or Parcel

 Do I need a Building Permit in addition to a sign permit?

 Answer: A Building Permit is required for all signs that have a structural base or footing or are attached to a building.
 An Electrical Permit is required for all signs that include illumination.
-Building and Electrical Permits can be obtained by the Community Development Department (248) 451-4842.
-Community Development Department Home Page
+Building and Electrical Permits can be obtained by the Building Department (248) 451-4842.
+Building Department Home Page

 What is a Community Special Event Sign?